-Figure 2.
-Traditional Rope Pump

 This pump is cited to have a cost of over 100 USD, plus annual maintenance and repair costs (WSP).
 Though consistently higher flow rates could likely be achieved with this pump relative to the EMAS model, the problem of space constraints renders this pump too clumsy for use in a typical AguaClara plant.